spamathur/SocialMedia/README.md

 - `searchUsers(String myUserName, String searchString)`: Searches for users based on a search string, excluding users blocked by the searcher.
 - `readUsers()`: Reads user data from a file.
 - `writeUsers()`: Writes user data to a file.

+## LogInFailedException Class

+This class represents an exception that is thrown when a user fails to log in, typically due to incorrect credentials.

+### Constructor

+- `LogInFailedException()`: Constructs a new LogInFailedException with a default error message.